cognitedata/inso-extpipes-cli/README.md

       - [Versioning](#versioning)
 # scope of work

-- the prefix `inso-` names this solution as provided by Cognite Industry Solution team, and is not (yet) an offical supported cli / GitHub Action  from Cognite
-  - it provides a configuration driven deployment for Cognite Extraction Pipelines (named `extpipes` in short)
+- It provides a configuration driven deployment for Cognite Extraction Pipelines (named `extpipes` in short)
-  - support to run it
+- Support to run it
     - from `poetry run`
     - from `python -m`
     - from `docker run`